sagar-46/LeetCode/Easy/README.md

 219.Given an integer array nums and an integer k, return true if there are two distinct indices i and j in the array such that nums[i] == nums[j] \
 &ensp; &emsp;and abs(i - j) <= k.

+231.Given an integer n, return true if it is a power of two.
+Otherwise, return false.

 242.Given two strings s and t, return true if t is an anagram of s, and false otherwise.

 268.Given an array nums containing n distinct numbers in the range [0, n], return the only number in the range that is missing from the array.